We noticed you are from the US…

 Prediabetes

-An estimated 7 million people in the UK have prediabetes and as a result, have a higher risk of developing Type 2 diabetes.
-These numbers could potentially put a large amount of pressure on the UK health system, on top of the current levels of diabetes sufferers costing the NHS £10 billion each year.
+It is estimated that over 5 Million People in the UK have prediabetes and, as a result, have a higher risk of developing Type 2 diabetes.
+About 1 million of these are yet to be diagnosed.
+These numbers could potentially put a large amount of pressure on the UK health system, on top of the current levels of diabetes sufferers costing the NHS billions of pounds each year.

-However, the good news is that there is so much you can do to prevent prediabetes from developing and, therefore, put less strain on the UK healthcare system by reducing your level of risk and making improvements to your health long-term.
+However, the good news is that there is so much you can do to prevent prediabetes from developing and, therefore, put less strain on the UK healthcare system by reducing your level of risk of getting Type 2 diabetes and making improvements to your health long-term.

 What is Hb1Ac?

-Hb1AC, also known as ‘1AC’ means glycated haemoglobin.
+Hb1Ac, also known as ‘1Ac’ means glycated haemoglobin.
 It’s caused when haemoglobin, a protein within your red blood cells (which carry oxygen) combines with the simple sugar, glucose, and becomes ‘glycated’.
-The higher your blood sugar levels, the more prevalent Hb1AC is in your system.
+The higher your blood sugar levels, the higher the levels of Hb1Ac is in your system.

 How does hba1c differ from a blood glucose level?

-Your red blood cells survive in your body for 8-12 weeks before they renew, and therefore using a simple home prediabetes blood test, these levels can be measured to determine glycated haemoglobin (or HbA1c).
+Your red blood cells survive in your body for 8-12 weeks before they renew, and using a simple Prediabetes Blood Test allows these levels can be measured to determine glycated haemoglobin (or HbA1c).
 This result indicates your average blood glucose levels over a longer time period, providing a more accurate overview of your prediabetes level, and risk of developing Type 2 diabetes.

-While prediabetes does not mean you have diabetes, it does mean that you are “on the way to” developing Type 2 diabetes.
-This a condition which causes the insulin your pancreas makes to not work properly, or your pancreas can’t make enough insulin, meaning that sugar builds up in your blood.
+While prediabetes does not mean you have Diabetes, it does mean that you are “on the way to” developing Type 2 diabetes.
+This is a condition which causes your body to be “resistant” to the insulin your pancreas makes, or your pancreas can’t make enough insulin, meaning that sugar builds up in your blood.

-Type 2 diabetes can make you prone to developing chronic conditions.
-If your Hb1AC levels are consistently high, this can damage your blood vessels which are vital to carrying blood around your body.
-In time, this can cause additional side effects and conditions, increasing your risk of developing problems like nerve damage, heart disease, skin infections, reduced eyesight, and more.
+Type 2 diabetes can make you prone to developing very serious chronic conditions.
+If your sugar levels are consistently high, this can damage your blood vessels which are vital to carrying blood around your body.
+In time, this can cause side effects and conditions, increasing your risk of developing problems like nerve damage, heart disease and strokes; foot problems like skin infections and sores which could lead to amputations if not treated; miscarriage and stillbirth, reduced eyesight leading to blindness, sexual problems like getting or keeping an erection, problems with kidneys and more.

-Around 80% of the cost of diabetes on the NHS is spent on treating complications caused by the condition.
-But this can change by reducing the number of people prone to Type 2 diabetes and later developing it.
+The majority of the cost of diabetes on the NHS is spent on treating complications caused by the condition.
+But this can change by reducing the number of people who are prone to Type 2 diabetes and later developing it.

-Whether you have prediabetes or are unsure of your risk, the good news is that you can try and avoid all of the above by taking control of your lifestyle and making positive steps to care for your health.
+Whether you have prediabetes or are unsure of your risk, the good news is that you can try and reduce the risk of all of the above by taking control of your lifestyle and making positive steps to care for your health.

-Did you know, about 90% of people with diabetes have Type 2 diabetes?
+Did you know, about 90% Of People With Diabetes have Type 2 diabetes?
+Only about 10% of people with diabetes have Type 1 diabetes.

-Prediabetes HbA1c ranges are from 42mmol/mol to 47 mmol/mol, with levels over 48 of most concern, since these levels can indicate you have Type 2 diabetes.
+Prediabetes HbA1c ranges are from 42mmol/mol to 47 mmol/mol, with levels over 48 of most concern, since these levels can indicate you have diabetes.

 • Normal levels.
 Below 42 mmol/mol